 Dog adoption is a wonderful thing.
 There are millions of pets in shelters and rescues waiting for forever homes.
-By adopting a dog, you can help homeless pets and set a great example for others.
+By adopting instead of buying a dog, you can help homeless pets and set a great example for others.
 Dog adoption is not right for everyone, and it is not something you should enter into lightly.
 Getting a dog is a major decision that will affect your life for many years.

 If you have decided that dog adoption is for you, this is great news!
 Bringing an adopted dog into your home should be a rewarding experience for you and your family.
 Before you look for your future best friend, arm yourself with the knowledge to navigate the world of dog adoption and make the best decision possible.